Robotic-Assisted Hip Replacement

 - Small incisions

 Patients Who May Benefit from Robotic-assisted Hip Replacement

 UW Health orthopedic surgeons work with hip replacement candidates to determine the best course of treatment.
-In general, patients with hip symptoms that do not respond to non-surgical treatment and medication may benefit from robotic-assisted hip replacement.
+In general, patients with hip symptoms that do not respond to non-surgical treatment and medication may benefit from a robotic-assisted hip replacement.
 UW Health orthopedic surgeons determine the appropriate procedure on an individual basis.